NES-Elliott/Sorting-Algorithm-Visualization-Tool/README.md

 3. Use `npm start` to start the app or alternatively you can head over to [Sorting Visualizer]() on Heroku. s

+### Future Additons

+In the future, I'd like to expand the algorithm selection to include options like quick sort, heap sort, and bubble sort.